Sometimes a brand’s reputation is misleading

 But buying a cheap room air conditioner also means you’ll wind up spending a lot more money operating the unit than if you had bought a high quality, energy efficient unit, and then there are the added environmental costs – not only the extra energy you consumed operating the unit, but the environmental costs (energy and raw materials) of manufacturing it, and the environmental disposal costs for the refrigerant.

 I would recommend buying air conditioners of the following brands, all of which get relatively strong, consistently positive reviews.
-I’ve ordered these from highest quality to lower (but still solid) quality:
+I’ve ordered these from highest to lowest peak efficiency – based on data from ENERGY STAR:

 You’ll notice the word ‘brand’ above.
 That means the brand name is not necessarily the manufacturer.
-Friedrich, Danby and Sharp are all original equipment manufacturers or OEMs – they tend to make what they sell.
-Kenmore is the brand for Sears appliances, and the Kenmore brand appears on products made by hundreds of different manufacturers.
-Unlike Maytag, however, Sears does not sell the Kenmore brand for others to license, so it has to be very careful about maintaining its reputation for good quality.
+LG is an original equipment manufacturer, while GE and Frigidaire are brands that appear on products made by hundreds of different manufacturers.
+Unlike Maytag, however, GE and Frigidaire do not sell their brand to others to license, so they have to be more careful about maintaining its reputation for good quality.

 2 replies